NextERP-Romania/odoo-community/README.md

 ----

-NextERP Romania, or the [NextERP Romania](https://nexterp.ro/), is a compamny developing and integrating Odoo applications.
+NextERP Romania, or the [NextERP Romania](https://nexterp.ro/), is a company developing and integrating Odoo applications.